Your Jam Packed Schedule

 Wonder Woman Syndrome

-Like so many entrepreneurs who wear multiple hats, you may be experiencing Wonder Woman Syndrome.
+Like so many accounting professionals who wear multiple hats, you may be experiencing Wonder Woman Syndrome.
 No, I’m not making it up.
 It’s actually a real thing.

 We measure our value according to our level of productivity and the accomplishments we achieve.
-It’s why checking all the tasks on your to-do list is highly satisfying.
+It’s why checking all the tasks on your to-do list feels highly satisfying.

 You’re super mom, super wife, super daughter, super sister, super friend, super entrepreneur, super homemaker, super colleague, super community leader.